faoezg/QuadrupedA1Controller/README.md

 # QuadrupedA1Controller

-A collection of python scripts to handle the kinematics of the Unitree A1 Quadruped robot
+A collection of Python scripts to handle the kinematics of the Unitree A1 Quadruped robot
 ## Installation